NVlabs/SASSI/README.md

 3. Make sure you have a 346.41 driver or newer: The CUDA 7 installation script can install a new driver for you that meets this requirement.
 If you already have a newer driver, that should be fine.
-You can test your driver version with the "nvidia-smi" command.
+You can test your driver version with the `nvidia-smi` command.

 Installation